-Additionally, iOS 15 removes the Do Not Disturb option that silenced notifications only when iPhone was locked.
+Additionally, starting in iOS 15, Apple removes the Do Not Disturb option that silenced notifications only when iPhone was locked.
 This change has been a point of disappointment for many users who used this feature in iOS 14.

 Not only has Apple overhauled the Focus feature on the iPhone, but the company has carried this philosophy over to the Apple Watch.
 With the new watchOS 8, you can set up unique Focus modes on your Apple Watch as well.

 However, many users like to control all the key features on their iPhones with the help of the Settings app by mirroring them (replicating) across their other Apple devices signed in with the same Apple ID.